-A landscape photographer for over 30 years, I’ve had the great good fortune to awaken many times – in the midst of wilderness – to a startling reorganization of the sense of “personal” experience.
+A landscape photographer for over 30 years, I’ve had the great good fortune to awaken many times – amid Wilderness – to a startling reorganization of the sense of “personal” experience.
 It has influenced my work, life, and beliefs – profoundly and irrevocably.

-It seems to be the result of an entrainment with Nature and its absence of human concept or impulse to control.
-“I” feels markedly different after years photographing alone in wilderness.
+It seems to be the result of entrainment with Nature and its absence of human concept or impulse to control.
+“I” feels markedly different after years photographing alone in Wilderness.

-Absorbed in Nature’s deeply silent, yet potent stillness, my personal library of arbitrary thoughts and internal story telling – (which I believed true, but were not necessarily real or appropriate) – slowly began to dissolve.
-The result was a tangible sense of my “I” being overshadowed by the still spirit of Nature looking through the viewfinder – creating self-portraits!
+Absorbed in Nature’s profoundly silent, yet potent stillness, my fickle library of internal storytelling – which I had believed correct – slowly began to dissolve.
+The result was a tangible overshadowing of my “I” by the serene spirit of Nature looking through the viewfinder – apparently creating self-portraits!

-In the relentless and unprecedented maelstrom of change through which our lives are passing, our cherished moments and memories comprising even our higher beliefs, are being stretched, tested and sometimes blown away.
+In the relentless and unprecedented maelstrom of change through which our lives are passing, our cherished moments and memories comprising our most sacred beliefs, are being stretched, tested, and sometimes vaporized.

-It seems the challenge of these times is to dig deep into our treasure chest of experience and spotlight those outstanding moments which can guide us in our decisions of consequence.
-Taking a step backward for an overview of what is happening to us, past and present, opens a deeper perspective voicing recognition of our miraculous existence when we ask: “How is it we are here”?
+It seems the challenge these times bring is to dig deep into our treasured experiences and spotlight those outstanding moments which can guide us in decisions of consequence.
+Stepping back for an overview of our human story opens a penetrating view of miraculous resilience when we ask: “How is it we are here”?

-Tears and rapture – the gift of that dark, early evening moment – remain the most compelling memory of the extent, breadth and depth of consciousness I witnessed in another species.
-It remains the greatest motivating force behind the images “I” create to share the depth of life’s layers with others.
+Tears and rapture remain the most compelling memory of the extent, breadth, and depth of consciousness I witnessed in another species.
+It remains the single most motivating force behind the images “I” create – to share the magnitude of life’s layers with others.